Enlargement of the Eurasian Economic Union: Serbia

+Shanghai Cooperation Organisation

+On 30 May 2024, the EEU and the Shanghai Cooperation Organisation discussed areas of cooperation during a meeting in Beijing.
+Sergei Glazyev, Minister of Integration and Macroeconomics stated "The EEU is rising to a new level of development in light of adopting the Declaration on further development of economic processes within the Eurasian Economic Union until 2030 and for the period until 2045 "The Eurasian Economic Path".
+I am pleased to emphasize that the SCO is one of the key international partners in all the EEC strategic documents."

 Singapore

 In May 2016, Prime Minister of Singapore witnessed the signing of a Memorandum of Understanding between Singapore and the Eurasian Union.
 The move was aimed at bolstering economic ties and closer collaboration.
 The Prime Minister called the agreement a positive and concrete step towards deepening and widening engagement.

-On 24 January 2019, Deputy Prime Minister of Singapore Tharman Shanmugaratnam met with Armenian Prime Minister Nikol Pashinyan during the World Economic Forum in Davos, Switzerland and discussed the importance of finalizing a Free Trade Agreement between Singapore and the Eurasian Union in the coming year.
+On 24 January 2019, Deputy Prime Minister of Singapore Tharman Shanmugaratnam met with Armenian prime minister Nikol Pashinyan during the World Economic Forum in Davos, Switzerland and discussed the importance of finalizing a Free Trade Agreement between Singapore and the Eurasian Union in the coming year.

 On 2 October 2019, Singapore and the Eurasian Union finalized and signed a Free Trade Agreement in Yerevan.
-The Prime Minister of Singapore hailed the agreement as a success to free trade and multilateralism.
+The prime minister of Singapore hailed the agreement as a success to free trade and multilateralism.
 The Prime Minister also hoped that ASEAN and the Eurasian Union would sign a similar deal as both trade blocs together comprise 800 million people, which would unlock multiple opportunities and economic growth.